basarat/typescript-react/README.md

 # Use TypeScript to develop react applications

-Docs (with an optional accompanying video course) on how to setup a react project with TypeScript.
+Docs / Code to an accompanying video course on how to setup a react project with TypeScript.

 ## Lessons